Money laundering supervision for estate agency businesses

 Find out if you’re an estate agency business who needs to register with HM Revenue and Customs (HMRC) under money laundering regulations.

-You must register with HMRC if your business carries out any activity defined as estate agency work under Section 1 of the Estate Agents Act 1979.
+You must register with HMRC if your business carries out any activity defined as estate agency work.

-- sending out property particulars and arranging viewings
+- sending out property details and arranging viewings

 - offering personal advice to potential sellers or buyers